zapper-95/optimism-package/README.md

         signer_address: "" # wallet address of the signer

       gas_params:

+        # Represents the chain's block gas limit.
         gas_limit: "0x17D7840"

+        # The elasticity of the EIP1559 fee market.
         eip_1559_elasticity: 6

+        # The denominator of EIP1559 base fee market.
         eip_1559_denominator: 50

+        # Represents the value of the base fee scalar used for fee calculations.
         base_fee_scalar: 2

+        # Represents the value of the blob base fee scalar used for fee calculations.
         blob_base_fee_scalar: 1

       # Default MEV configuration